harshagangari747/computervisionblogfall2024.github.io/SpotTheDifferencesUsingCV.md

   <li><b> Spotting differences in the two images</b>
     <ul>
-    <li>We have subtracted the image from one another; we generated the mask image that implies the subtraction of pixel values using the OpenCV Python package..</li>
+    <li>We have subtracted the image from one another, then generated the mask image that implies the subtraction of pixel values using the OpenCV Python package..</li>
   </ul>
   </li>